 Dr. Armstrong is currently an Adjunct Lecturer in the Product Design Department at Stanford University, where she is facilitating two courses “Designing Your Life” and “Design Implementation” for Professor Bill Burnett.
 She was a Visiting Professor in the Psychology Department at UC Berkeley, where she received rave reviews for her psychology and psychopharmacology courses.
 Over several years, she lectured on psychology and neuroscience at Stanford University and at UC San Diego, and she gave talks on design research at California College of the Arts.
 Dr. Armstrong was also included in California Pacific Medical Center’s Mini-Medical School Series, where she spoke on the Neurobiology of Love.

 Art & Design

 Brooke is currently an Adjunct Lecturer in the Product Design Department at Stanford University.
-Prior to counseling, she had a career in design for many years.
-She created science museum exhibits, websites, branding and products.
+Prior to counseling, she had a career in design for many years, creating science museum exhibits, websites, branding and products.
 As an interaction designer she often used design research to study people’s emotions, motivations and behaviors in order to provide practical design solutions.
-Along with numerous other art projects, she wrote and directed a feature film called “Brain Pirates”.
-She holds two US patents, and she continues to paint, sculpt and work on other personal creative endeavors.
+She also wrote and directed a feature film called “Brain Pirates”, holds two US internet patents and continues to paint, sculpt and work on other personal creative endeavors.
 She sometimes exhibits her work around the Bay Area, and has several ongoing photography projects, which can be seen at Braincrumbs.com.